Become a better version of yourself...

-When you come to me for coaching, the first thing I’m going to do is to start figuring out where your habitual blind spots are.
-Then, I’ll use a variety of advanced psychological techniques to help you begin to see those possibilities that never even existed for you before.
+When a new client comes to me for coaching, the first thing I to do is to start figuring out where their habitual blind spots are.
+Then, I use a variety of advanced psychological techniques to help them begin to see those possibilities that never even existed for them before.

 The problem with life coaches